-If you’re the kind of person who opens Microsoft Word and immediately starts typing away, you’re missing out on some really useful stuff.
+If you’re the kind of person who opens Microsoft Word in Office 365 and immediately starts typing away, you’re missing out on some really useful stuff.
 There’s a lot functionality hidden from view, deep in the depths of the program, such as the “Track Changes” feature, which is a boon if you are collaborating with others on a text.

 Here’s a primer for you.

 What is it and when should I use it?

 “Track Changes“ enables one or more persons to make changes to somebody else’s copy.
 The twist is: the original author sees who changed what where and can either accept or reject these changes (on a case by case basis or in one fell swoop) as well as reply to the reviewer’s comments.

 The feature is particularly useful when asking somebody to proofread you text, suggest different phrasing and to make comments.
 If all you want your colleague to do is check for typos and spelling errors, using “Track Changes” would be like using a sledgehammer to crack a nut, since each change must be accepted by the author.